enriched-h/HyperionDev_Hope/README.md

 This repository contains the solutions for the HyperionDev Freelance Code Reviewer Take-Home Test.
 The test is divided into four sections, and each section has its own folder with the corresponding solution.

+Section A
-Section A: Hypothetical Student Python Script
+Hypothetical Student Python Script
-This folder contains a reviewed code for a Python script related to a hypothetical student.
+This folder contains an md file for reviewed code for a Python script created by a hypothetical student.
 The script has been thoroughly reviewed and improved based on the given requirements.
-Please refer to the files in this folder for the solution.
+Please refer to the mdfile in this folder for the solution.

 Section B: Python Django Online Shop App
 This folder contains a Django app for an online shop.
 This app has been developed to meet the requirements specified in the test.
 It includes various